ajaytiwari0607/Car-Management-System/README.md

 Step 5: Go to Postman API development tool paste this link http://localhost:8080/api/cars and make the request according to you.
 And test the application.

 4. For end points of APIs go through the file CarManagementSystem API.postman_collection
+5. API Documentation: This file is created with Postman Collections document.